toeyeen/Ethics-portfolio/pages/sections/learnings.md

 - One impactful learnings was about uncertainty in decision-making, especially the concept of Epistemic uncertainty.
 This challenged my previous approach of accepting tasks without fully acknowledging my competence level.
 - I've learned the importance of transparency regarding my skills and the potential uncertainties in project delivery.
 - I've been actively applying these principles in my life over the past three weeks.
-- The concept that challenged my thinking is dilemma of accepting projects that stretch beyond one's current competencies.
-While I understand the importance of only undertaking work I'm competent in
+- The concept that challenged my thinking is dilemma of accepting projects that stretch beyond my current competencies.
-- I still grapple with the idea that accepting challenging projects with the intention to learn and grow might be morally justifiable.
+- While I understand the importance of only undertaking work I'm competent in, I still grapple with the idea that accepting challenging projects with the intention to learn and grow might be morally justifiable.

 </v-clicks depths="1">